Vernium/design-patterns_python/README.md

 3. Describe findings.

 ### Notes:
-#### Looking to engage with fellow peers on:
+#### Looking to engage with fellow peers on my implementations and improving them.
-1. The topic (Please don't just tell me how bad it is.
-Show me an implementation and it's side effects.)
-2. My implementations and how the could be improved.

 I take greate interest in the speed of a the program, so if you know anything on improving the speed, feed back would be much appreciated.